afet-yonetim-sistemi/ays-be/README.md

 - Make sure to associate your feature branch with the GitHub issue from 'Development' section in each issue page.
 - main branch is protected.
+- PR should be linked to the relevant issue within the GitHub Project.
 - Your feature branches can be merged by pull request that is approved by at least one code owner.
 - PR should be squash-merged to avoid having merge commit history.
 - PR title and description should clearly define and explain the aim.